Rust en Vrede Estate Vineyards Syrah 2016

-Established in 1694, Rust en Vrede is proud to be part of a remarkable three hundred year old wine tradition.
-Since1977 the Engelbrecht family has specialized in the exclusive production of red wine, with the focus on Shiraz, Cabernet Sauvignon and Merlot.
+Established in 1694, Rust en Vrede is proud to be part of a remarkable three hundred-year-old wine tradition.
+Since 1977 the Engelbrecht family has specialized in the exclusive production of red wine, with the focus on Syrah, Cabernet Sauvignon and Merlot.
 Proprietor Jean Engelbrecht has worked to establish Rust en Vrede as one of South Africa’s premium red wine estates, with full-bodied and complex wines that reflect the uniqueness of its Stellenbosch terroir.

 Serving temperature: 14 to 16° Celsius.

 Variety: 100% Syrah

 Harvest Date: 12th February to 17th March 2016

 Malolactic Fermentation in barrel.

 18 months in 100% French oak (20% new) with medium toast.
 Combination of 300 litre (50%) and 500 litre (50%) barrels were used.

 Res.
 Sugar – 2.7g/l